weisslertal/office-manager/README.md

 Running instructions:

-1. Clone the project to your workspace
+1. Clone the project to your workspace (import it as a maven project)
-2. Run the main class home.assignment.office_manager.App
+2. Run the project as a Java Application (the main class is home.assignment.office_manager.App)
 3. Input a date (month and year) and receive the monthly statistics!